thtrieu/thtrieu.github.io/_posts/2016-12-10-gradflow-debut-golden-rule-matmul-and-conv2d.md

 ### A few design choice

 We'll first agree on the representation of tensors of high dimension in our implementation.
 Let's loosely follow the `tensorflow` convention: the `batch` dimension go first, then the volume's dimensions with feature map go last.
-Specifically we'll flatten the volume into 2D array so that information flows through the net in batch will be a 3D matrix with dimensions `[batch, spatial, feature]`.
-For later convenience, denote this shape as `[n, s, f]`
+Specifically we'll flatten the volume into 2D array so that information flows through the net in batch will be a 3D matrix with dimensions `[batch * spatial, feature]`.
+For later convenience, denote this shape as `[ns, f]`

 Let's review the indexing of such flattened high-dimensional volume.
 Say our volume of information has shape `[size1, size2, size3, ..., sizeN]`, then in the flatten version, index of the entry at position `[p1, p2, p3, ..., pN]` will be